 Of course KeepKey is open source and everyone who wishes to can read the code, but I don’t really know how to read open source code and I doubt that many people have actually gone through it.
 So at the moment I will be waiting to see how the community reacts to the company before transferring my Bitcoins to KeepKey’s wallet.

 Last but not least, KeepKey’s price is more than 2x TREZOR’s price and more than 7x Ledger’s price.
-Priced at $239 (at the time of writing this post) it’s the most expensive hardware wallet out there.
+Priced at $239 (Update – The price has now dropped to $99) it’s the most expensive hardware wallet out there.
 So if you’re focused only on functionality and less on design and experience TREZOR or Ledger will do the trick at a much lower price.

 Conclusion – Great Product, at a price…

 The guys at KeepKey did a great job with creating a beautifully designed, user-friendly Bitcoin hardware wallet.
-If you don’t mind the price tag, this is a cool product to own.
+If you don’t mind the price tag, this is a cool product to own (Update – Keepkey’s price is now the same as TREZOR’s).
 Personally, I’m going to wait a while longer until I start transferring my Bitcoins to KeepKey but this has nothing to do with the product itself, it’s more of a reputation thing.

 If you already own a KeepKey or any other hardware wallet, I’d love to hear your experience with it or answer any questions you have in the comment section below.